ybs294000/SalaryScope/docs/DATA_DICTIONARY.md

 > **Version 1.0 · April 2026**
 > Definitions of all data fields used across datasets, models, Firestore collections, and the application interface.
+> All datasets used in this project are preprocessed and cleaned versions of publicly available datasets.
+Modifications include duplicate removal, feature selection, and categorical normalization.

 ---